User safety top priority for Tainui Reserve

 The enjoyment and safety of the community in Hastings District Council’s parks and reserves is a top priority, and some changes are being made at Tainui Reserve to encourage people to use it safely.

-The Reserve Management Plan for this reserve, which was adopted in 2015, allowed for the construction of a separate mountain bike track that was built earlier this year.
-Since that time there has been an increase in users of different ages and abilities who are enjoying it in different ways.
+The Reserve Management Plan for this reserve, which was adopted in 2015, allowed for the construction of a separate mountain bike track that was partially built earlier this year.
+Since that time there has been an increase in users of different ages and abilities who are enjoying the reserve in different ways.

 This has, however, also resulted in some conflict between users and the council is implementing a number of short to medium-term measures to address this increased use.